 Physically you may notice that your loved one has gotten pale, has dark circles under their eyes and is neglecting their hygiene.
 There may be weight loss as well.
 Other evidence may include track marks commonly found on the arms.
 If you notice that your loved one is wearing long sleeves even in warm weather and you already suspect there is a problem, this is another red flag.

 If you are the one using heroin and you wonder if you have a problem, it is important to understand that heroin is so powerfully addictive a person cannot recreationally use the drug for long before becoming addicted.
+With that said, it may be time to think about heroin rehab.
 The first symptom of addiction is tolerance.
 Tolerance happens when it takes more of the drug to produce the same effect.
 If you find that you are taking more of the drug than you used to, or that you are taking it more often, this is a sign that tolerance has taken place.

 While you may not experience negative consequences from your heroin use right away, anytime you use it you are taking a huge risk with your health and bringing yourself closer to an addiction that you cannot control.

 If you are struggling with heroin addiction and are ready to get help treatment is the most effective way to get clean and sober.
 Getting help here at Dedicato Treatment Center is the ideal way to heal both your body and mind, and learn the coping skills necessary to remain free from heroin addiction for the long term.When you enter treatment, it is important that you complete the detox process.
 Opiates cause physical dependence in addition to psychological addiction.
 In order to begin the recovery process, it is important that the drugs be out of your system.